-Women have dived for seafood around Jeju for over a thousand years.
+Jeju’s women have dived for seafood around the island for over a thousand years.
 Though their numbers may be in decline, there are still around 5000 haenyeo divers in Jeju, and over 95% of those are aged 50 or above.
 Many are well into their eighties.

 Statues and a memorial to Jeju’s haenyeo free divers outside the Jeju Haenyeo Museum

 One of the best things to do in Jeju is to eat as much of the island’s mouthwatering food as possible.
 Besides the island’s ubiquitous oranges, Jeju is famous for black pork and copious amounts of fresh seafood.

 Jeju’s black pork is made from (and named after) the black pigs that are reared on the island.
 The pork is served smoked, which creates a unique flavour that differs from traditional types of pork meat.